 A Note about E-Collars

 Sadly, there are occassions when an e-collar is needed to prevent your glider from causing further injury to itself.
 It is better to have at least one e-collar in your Glider Emergency Kit before it is actually needed.
 The instructions provided below are for the Shot-Glass Style E-Collar.
 Another option is to purchase a Satellite Style E-Collar.
-Both styles are available from The Glider Initiative.

 How to Make a Shot-Glass Style E-Collar